 Corrupt may be a strong word.
 And that’s why I’m using it.

 First off, it's a sadly understood practice of agencies running potentially award-winning creative in small runs, just to qualify it for the submission...but that aside.

 You ever hear of award show lobbyists?
 In the advertising world, there are lobbyists, much like there are in politics, who will make sure work is put in front of the judges in the right light, long before the judging happens.
 They grease the right wheels and schmooze the right schmoozees.
 But if you don’t have the money to make that happen...well, that’s your fault for playing fair.

 The corruption is even unspoken and subliminal.
 Like little-known judges voting for big-time agencies in an attempt to impress them.
 Or judges voting for their own work.
 Or friends voting for their friends’ work.

 It's like high school, but with a $2,000,000 rosé budget.

-In the end, the work that wins isn’t always even the most creative.
-It’s the work that had the right people lobbying or serving it up.
+In the end, the work that wins isn’t always the most creative work that's out there.
+It’s the work that had the right people lobbying for it.